German stocks - Factors to watch on July 16

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT, July 16 The DAX top-30 index looked set to open 0.2 percent higher on Wednesday, according to pre-market data from brokerage Lang & Schwarz at 0612 GMT.
+BERLIN/FRANKFURT, July 16 The DAX top-30 index looked set to open 0.7 percent higher on Thursday, according to premarket data from brokerage Lang & Schwarz at 0619 GMT.

 The following are some of the factors that may move German stocks: